sanketgautam/WordBook/README.md

 # WordBook
 Simplified Cross-Browser Dictionary cum Vocabulary Builder

-**WordBook** is a simple, multi-lingual and personalized vocabulary builder, having features to improve vocab learning.
+**WordBook** is a simple and personalized vocabulary builder, having features to improve vocab learning.
 It also includes support for finding meaning of connected words/ phrases.

 ## Ideal Goals